Generalization of LRU Cache Replacement Policy with Applications to Video Streaming: Introduction

-This rest of the paper is organized as follows.
+The rest of the paper is organized as follows.
 Section \ref{related} reviews some of the related work in the analysis of LRU caching, as well as some proposed variants of LRU to deal with the issue of asymmetric file sizes.
 In Section \ref{sec:model} we describe the model which is the subject of our analysis including a description of our proposed cache replacement policy, gLRU.
 Section \ref{sec:newche} then gives the proposed approximation to the gLRU caching policy.
-In Section \ref{sec:LRUcompare}, we use both the original Che's approximation and the approximations proposed in Section \ref{sec:newche} to compare LRU with gLRU.
+In Section \ref{sec:LRUcompare}, we use both the original characteristic time approximation and the approximations proposed in Section \ref{sec:newche} to compare LRU with gLRU.
 In particular, we show that since gLRU does not need to add entire files to the cache, it is able to store smaller pieces of more files in the cache.
-Section \ref{sec:numres} is devoted the results of numerical simulations.
-In Section \ref{sec:chevalid}, we demonstrate that the proposed approximation to gLRU is valid and in Section \ref{sec:videoStream} the improved performance of gLRU, over LRU, is presented for a VoD system.
-In Section \ref{sec:dependence}, we briefly explore the effect that positive and negative correlation between the file sizes and the file popularity has on the performance of these two cache replacement policies.
+Sections \ref{sec:chevalid} and \ref{sec:numeval} are devoted to the results of numerical simulations.
+In Section \ref{sec:chevalid}, we demonstrate that the proposed approximation to gLRU is valid and in Section \ref{sec:numeval}, evaluation of gLRU against several alternative policies are given on both synthetic and production trace data.
 Finally, Section \ref{sec:conclusion} concludes this paper.